All fields are required

 Vibrio is bacteria that thrives on raw shellfish, afflicting nearly 52,000 people a year who consume it through contaminated food in the United States.
 According to the Centers for Disease Control and Prevention (CDC), most vibriosis occurrences are individual cases rather than being part of an outbreak.
-If you have bought or been served food that was infected with vibrio then you might have the right to compensation for the suffering you’ve endured.
-Talk to an accomplished vibrio lawyer at The Lange Law Firm, PLLC today.
+If you have bought or been served food that was infected with vibrio then you might have the right to compensation for the suffering you’ve endured through a Vibrio lawsuit.
+Talk to an accomplished Vibrio lawyer at The Lange Law Firm, PLLC today.

 Vibriosis is an intestinal disease that an estimated 80,000 people endure each year, as reported by the CDC.
 52,000 of those cases are brought on by contaminated food.

 Most of the contaminated food cases reported as individual occurrences and are not part of an outbreak.
 Some may have been a part of a limited outbreak that happened locally.
 Since 2006, there have only been three outbreaks that took place across multiple states.
 Most recently, is the outbreak of Vibrio parahaemolyticus that developed in July of this year and has been linked to fresh crab meat imported from Venezuela.
 So far, it has affected the states of Maryland, Louisiana, Pennsylvania, and the District of Columbia.
 There have been 12 reported illnesses, 4 hospitalizations, and 0 deaths.
 The investigation is still ongoing.